Umuzi-org/tech-department/content/projects/kotlin/project-9/material-designs-dimensions-and-colours/_index.md

 ### Step 3: Add a click listener to the FAB

 In this step, you add a click handler to the FAB that takes the user to a list of GDGs.
-You've added click handlers in previous codelabs, so the instructions are terse.
+You've added click handlers in previous projects, so the instructions are terse.

 - In home_fragment.xml, in the <data> tag, define a variable viewModel for the provided HomeViewModel.